michelin/kstreamplify/README.md

 ### Error Handling

-Kstreamplify provides the ability to handle errors that may occur in your topology as well as during the production or deserialization of records and route them to a dead-letter queue (DLQ) topic.
+Kstreamplify provides the ability to handle errors and route them to a dead-letter queue (DLQ) topic.

+#### Set up DLQ Topic

-To do it, start by overriding the `dlqTopic` method and return the name of your DLQ topic:
+Override the `dlqTopic` method and return the name of your DLQ topic:

 ```java
 @Component